This post is also available in: Svenska

 What to do about hand, foot and mouth disease?

 It is important that your child drinks plenty of fluid.
 If your child is in pain, you need to coax them with liquid or ice cream.
 If the child does not drink, becomes dull and stops urinating, you need to seek the emergency room.

-Hand, foot and mouth disease spread in kindergartens
+Hand, foot and mouth spread in preschools

 Hand, foot and mouth disease is highly contagious.
 There is nothing you can do to prevent the infection in a preschool where an outbreak is taking place.
-There is therefore no medical reason to allow children to stay at home if they are able to participate in the daily activities at the preschool.
+There is, therefore, no medical reason to allow children to stay at home if they are able to participate in the daily activities at the preschool.

 The incubation period for hand, foot and mouth disease is 3-7 days.

 After a child has had their blisters, there have been occurences where the nails have fallen off.
 It looks strange, but it’s not dangerous.
 Normal nails grow back.

 Several different viruses from the enterovirus group can cause the disease.
 The most common one is the cocksackie virus.